 - Margin analysis.
 This involves the compilation of all costs associated with a product and subtracting them from product revenues to arrive at the margin of each product.
 Margin analysis can also be applied to distribution channels, business units, customers, and product lines.
 This is a traditional cost accounting role that is gradually giving way to constraint analysis, since many businesses now realize that incorporating allocated costs into margin analysis can lead to incorrect decisions to sell more or less of a product.
 Instead, it is better to consider that all products usually have some amount of throughput associated with them, so the real issue is to find the most profitable mix of products to produce (including the option to outsource production).

 - Variance analysis.
 This is the comparison of actual costs incurred to standard or budgeted costs, and exploring the reasons for any variances.
 This aspect of manufacturing cost accounting may not be necessary, since the baseline budget or standard cost may be faulty.
-Thus, a favorable variance may simply mean that a standard was set to be so easy to attain that all variances from it are bound to favorable.
+Thus, a favorable variance may simply mean that a standard was set to be so easy to attain that all variances from it are bound to be favorable.

 - Budgeting.
 The information derived from the preceding analyses can be used as the basis for the annual budget for the manufacturing area, though this work is ultimately the responsibility of the production manager, not the cost accountant.